Tips • News • Products • And a New Tune!

 • Bellows Pipes Bag - this special bag was designed by Reelpipes.com and made by James Begg for smallpipes and reelpipes. (sizes available: small, regular)

-We now carry drumsticks by Steven McWhirter, Jim Kilpatrick (KP2) and Stephen Creighton!
+Drumsticks by Steven McWhirter, Jim Kilpatrick (KP2) and Stephen Creighton!

 The legendary Alex Duthart's Collection (2 books) has not always been easy to get, but we're making it as easy as possible!
 These are books that every serious Highland snare drummer needs to own, study and play.